Article 3, Part 1 – Grades and Grading System

 - Beginning Freshmen

-A beginning freshman who does not earn at least a 2.0 (C) average in his or her first semester or during summer session is placed on a 2.0 probation for the next semester or summer session in which the student is registered.
+A beginning freshman who does not earn at least a 2.0 (C) average in the student's first semester or during summer session is placed on a 2.0 probation for the next semester or summer session in which the student is registered.

 - Students other than beginning freshmen